kaismic/Hitomi-Scroll-Viewer/README.md

 ## How to install
 1. Unzip one of the x86, x64 or arm64 zip files
-2. Open Hitomi-Scroll-Viewer_x.x.x.x_x64.cer (or x86, arm64) -> Install Certificate-> Local Machine -> Place all certificates in the following store -> Browse -> Trusted Root Certification Authorities-> Next -> Finish
+2. Open Hitomi-Scroll-Viewer_x.x.x.x_x64.cer (or x86, arm64) -> Install Certificate-> Local Machine -> Place all certificates in the following store -> Browse -> Trusted People -> Next -> Finish
 3. Open Hitomi-Scroll-Viewer_x.x.x.x_x64.msix
 4. Install .NET 6.0 Desktop Runtime if it also pops up